cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/ConnectingData/Azure.md

 The authentication mode is set inside [packages/common/src/Config.ts](https://github.com/cloud-carbon-footprint/cloud-carbon-footprint/blob/trunk/packages/common/src/Config.ts), and you can see these options being used in [packages/azure/src/application/AzureCredentialsProvider.ts](https://github.com/cloud-carbon-footprint/cloud-carbon-footprint/blob/trunk/packages/azure/src/application/AzureCredentialsProvider.ts).

+To establish authentication with Azure using a Service Principal (SPN) and a certificate, the initial steps involve creating them in Azure as outlined in [this guide](https://learn.microsoft.com/en-us/cli/azure/azure-cli-sp-tutorial-1?tabs=bash).
+Additionally, ensure that the AZURE_AUTH_MODE is configured to "CERTIFICATE" and AZURE_CERTIFICATE_PATH is set to path of your certificate to enable SPN-based authentication.

 <!-- © 2021 Thoughtworks, Inc. -->